jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/DEPLOYMENT_GUIDE.md

 #### Step 6: Signal Validation
 1. **Lock/Unlock Test**: Change vehicle lock state, verify LED response
 2. **Park Test**: Shift to/from Park, verify LED response
+   - **Note**: When the vehicle is not running, the Parked LED should be ON by default (system assumes parked state until powertrain data is received)
 3. **Puddle Lamp Test**: Activate puddle lamps, verify bedlight response

 ### Phase 3: Output Integration